Betsy DeVos' staff denies rumor she's leaving education secretary job

 She has been a focal point of anger against the Trump administration since taking office, as well, and for her security detail, which is expected to cost some $8 million in the next year.

-DeVos, however, has earned praise — including from those who believe that changes in sexual assault investigation policies will provide more of a balance to the rights of the accused.
+DeVos, however, has earned praised also — including from those who believe that changes in sexual assault investigation policies will provide more of a balance to the rights of the accused.

 Writing for the Thomas B. Fordham Institute, an education research organization in Washington, President Michael Petrilli said DeVos overcame a bumpy start and "grew into the role as secretary."
 The question is whether she decides to stay and face a Democratic House certain to hold her to a different standard.